herotc/hero-dbc/README.md

 # hero-dbc
-Tools to extract infos from the DBC to feed the addons.
+Tools to extract infos from the DBC using SimulationCraft dbc_extract.